Raptors Football FAQ’s:

 Q. When and for how long will we practice?

 A. Practice will start the beginning of August.
 Prior to the first game teams will practice as much as 4 days per week.
-We ask coaches to keep practice to less than 2 hours per day.
-Once the season starts AFC North and South teams will only practice 2 days per week and some NFC teams will be allowed to practice 3 days per week.
+We ask coaches to keep practice to no more than 2 hours per day.

 Q. What happens if my child misses a practice during the season?